kausmeows/kausmeows/README.md

 [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/_kaus.tubh/)

 ### 🌱 Welcome to my Github page !
 Imma senior at [**IIIT Ranchi**](https://github.com/iiitranchi) studying Computer Science and Engineering.
+Currently working as a **Software Engineer** at [Wendor](https://wendor.in/) on building IOT based smart vending solutions .

-Currently I'm a **Machine Learning Engineer** at [Cofactory](https://cofactory.ai/), leading the development and maintenance of an open-sourced Python package- [Textbase](https://github.com/cofactoryai/textbase) `(with over 1k GitHub stars 🌟)` that helps you build and deploy AI chatbots with just one command.
+Previous to this worked as a **Machine Learning Engineer** at [Cofactory](https://cofactory.ai/), a silicon-valley startup, leading the development and maintenance of an open-sourced Python package- [Textbase](https://github.com/cofactoryai/textbase) `(with over 1k GitHub stars 🌟)` that helps you build and deploy AI chatbots with just one command.

 Earlier this year I visited the `University of Auckland`, New Zealand as a `research intern` working in signal processing lab of ECSE department.
 Had a great time collaborating with really cool people and travelling around the Kiwi land 🇳🇿.